PaoloGiordani/HybridTreeBoosting.jl/docs/parameters.md

     - :hurdleL2loglink (zero-inflated *y*)
     - :hurdleL2 (zero-inflated *y*)

-- See the examples for uses of each loss function.
+- See the [examples](../examples/examples.md) and [tutorials](src/tutorials.md) for uses of each loss function.
 Fixed coefficients (such as shape for :gamma, dispersion and dof for :t, and overdispersion for :gammaPoisson) are computed internally by maximum likelihood.
 Inspect them using *HTBcoeff()*.
 In *HTBpredict()*, predictions are for E(*y*) if predict=:Ey (default), while predict=:Egamma forecasts the fitted parameter ( *E(logit(prob)* for :logistic, *log(E(y))* for :gamma etc ... )

 - `modality`         [:compromise]  Options are: :accurate, :compromise (default), :fast, :fastest.
                      :fast and :fastest run only one model, while :compromise and :accurate cross-validate the most important parameters.
                      :fast runs only one model (only cv number of trees) at values defined in param = *HTBparam()*.
                      :fastest runs only one model, setting lambda=0.2, nfold=1 and nofullsample=true (does not re-estimate on the full sample after cv).